 Mickey’s Christmas Party in Magic Kingdom

-Magic Kingdom also exclusively offers an after hours Christmas party at Disney, one of the most popular Disney Christmas events.
+Magic Kingdom also exclusively offers an after-hours Christmas party at Disney, one of the most popular Disney Christmas events.
 This special event includes everything from access to rides, holiday treats and drinks, snow on main street and performances throughout the evening.

 Disney Springs During the Holidays

 In true Disney fashion, Disney Springs is completely decked out for Christmas.
 The biggest draw to this area during the holidays is the Disney Springs Christmas Tree Trail.
 This trail includes Christmas trees themed after different Disney movies, and it’s at the top of our list of free things to do in Orlando for Christmas.
 The Christmas trees are decorated with the most amazing ornaments, and the trail also has holiday music along the way.
 If you have a chance to go at night, there’s also “snow” falling at the Christmas Tree Trail.
 You don’t need a ticket to visit, and it’s a great way to get a dose of Disney without the parks if you have other plans while in Orlando for Christmas.

 Tip: If seeing Santa at Disney Springs is at the top of your list, go early.
 Santa visits can have a long wait (as long as 7 hours the one day we were there.)
 Your best bet is to go right around 10:30am to get your name in for pictures.